bxparks/AceTime/README.md

       until Unix Epoch.
 * `ExtendedZoneSpecifier`
-    * There are 5 time zones (as of version 2019a of the TZ Database, see the bottom of `zonedbx/zone_infos.h`) whose DST transitions occur at 00:01 (one minute after midnight), which cannot be represented as a multiple of 15-minutes.
+    * There are 5 time zones (as of version 2019a of the TZ Database, see the bottom of `zonedbx/zone_infos.h`) which have DST transitions that occur at 00:01 (one minute after midnight).
+This transition cannot be represented as a multiple of 15-minutes.
 The transition times of these zones have been shifted to the nearest 15-minute boundary, in other words, the transitions occur at 00:00 instead of 00:01.
 Clocks based on `ExtendedZoneSpecifier` will be off by one hour during the 1-minute interval from 00:00 and 00:01.
+    * Fortunately all of these transitions happen before 2012.
+If you are interested in only dates after 2019, then this will not affect you.
 * `NtpTimeProvider`
     * The `NtpTimeProvider` on an ESP8266 calls `WiFi.hostByName()` to resolve the IP address of the NTP server.
 Unfortunately, this seems to be blocking